Botanical: Verbascum thapsus

 Using Mullein for Wellness

 The leaves have an expectorant and soothing effect on the mucous membranes of the respiratory tract.
 Mullein is one herb recommended for children and adults to add to nearly all respiratory formulas.
 It can be considered to have a general tonic effect on the lungs.
-Click To Tweet It is pleasant tasting and not harsh. (we think it smells a little bit like vanilla!)
+Click To Tweet The tincture is pleasant tasting and not harsh. (we think it smells a little bit like vanilla!)

 It is high in iron, magnesium, potassium, and sulfur.
 It is considered the herb of choice for respiratory problems.